Third party dog insurance

 As long as your dog had no history of aggression before the policy was taken out, then your third party insurance should cover:

 - Vet bills

 How much is third party dog insurance?

 Third party dog insurance is included in a lifetime or maximum benefit pet insurance policy.
-Maximum benefit insurance can cost £178 per year, while lifetime cover can cost £160 per year, based on Compare the Market data in November 2019.
+Maximum benefit dog insurance can cost £184** per year, while lifetime cover can cost £177** per year, based on Compare the Market data in February 2020.

-**50% of people could achieve a quote of £177.60 per year for their max benefit dog insurance based on Compare the Market data in November 2019.
-50% of people could achieve a quote of £159.60 per year for their lifetime dog insurance based on Compare the Market data in November 2019.
+**50% of people could achieve a quote of £183.60 per year for their max benefit dog insurance based on Compare the Market data in February 2020.

 How much will third party dog insurance cover?

 Third party insurance comes with typical limits of £1 million or more.
 If your dog injures someone or damages property, the costs can be very high.